dzackgarza/Notes/Class_Notes/2021/Spring/FourManifolds/FourManifolds.md

 So \( d \varphi(J \cdot e) = i \cdot d \varphi_i (e) \), and $(\tilde \RR^2, J)$ is a complex manifold.
 Since it's simply connected, the Riemann Mapping Theorem shows that it's biholomorphic to $\DD$ or $\CC$, both of which are diffeomorphic to $\RR^2$.

-> See Newlander Nuremburg theorem.
+> See the Newlander-Nirenberg theorem, a result in complex geometry.